masneyb/nexus-5-upstream/README.md

 ## Other resources

+- [TODO list](TODO.md) for upstreaming the various major components.
 - A full teardown of the Nexus 5 is
   [available on ifixit](https://www.ifixit.com/Teardown/Nexus+5+Teardown/19016).
 - [Downstream MSM 3.4 kernel sources](https://github.com/AICP/kernel_lge_hammerhead) with additions